superchordate/hcslim/README.md

 # Special Notes

+You need to make sure you follow examples to get the right JS libraries included.

 When converting your options to JSON, `hcslim` needs to know what parts are Javascript, otherwise it'll surround your javascript with quotes and it won't run.

 This is where the markjs function comes in.
 Using https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/xaxis/labels-formatter-extended/: